factopolis/factopolis/content/_index.md

 available, including subsequent re-statements of the same claims, with links to any credible fact checks we can find.

-### Clarifications

-This isn't done yet.

-Perhaps as a result of our "living data" approach, we also want to provide a way to indicate when a politician has publicly retracted a false claim, as well as link to any "clarifications".

-That said, we believe it is important to distinguish between truly owning up to a mistake and the sort of non-apology equivocations which are all too common, particularly those issued quietly by someone else (*e.g.*, by a press secretary or lawyer).

-While it is best not to make any deceptive statements in the first place, we have healthy respect for those who can publicly own up to a mistake.

 ### Linking Similar Claims Together

 The structured nature of Factopolis is designed to facilitate linking